 Private Sector Development

-Being a member of Executive Board of EIT RawMaterial, the largest consortium in the raw materials sector worldwide, Matt provides his expertise in private sector development and entrepreneurship ecosystems to the board in support of its vision to develop raw materials into a major strength for Europe.
-Business Creation and Acceleration activities are aimed at transforming innovative ideas and projects into new business for existing companies (large and small) as well as through the creation of start-ups and spin-offs.
+EIT RawMaterials, initiated and funded by the EIT (European Institute of Innovation and Technology), a body of the European Union, is the largest consortium in the raw materials sector worldwide.
+Matt serves as an Executive Board Member where he provides expertise and opinion to the board and the CEO on transforming innovative ideas and projects into new business for existing companies (large and small) as well as through the creation of start-ups and spin-offs.

 Being an alumni, Matt has been working in the capacity of an external entrepreneurship and innovation consultant with the LSE since 2016.
 Projects include delivering an incubator concept for third sector innovation & IP commercialisation, authoring a 300-hours undergraduate course in entrepreneurship, and entrepreneurship training for academic researchers.
 Matt further serves as the Chair of the LSE Alumni Entrepreneurs.